 The Life cycle cost, also called total cost of ownership, is the cost you pay for buying, maintaining and operating the equipment for its total life.

-The LCC for compressed air includes everything from the initial equipment cost, installation cost and related maintenance costs which includes service & spares & power consumption cost.
+The LCC for compressed air includes everything from the initial equipment cost, installation cost and related maintenance costs which includes service, spare parts and the cost of electricity usage.

-However, it should be noted that LCC analysis to be done only after productivity, reliability and safety aspects are met.
+However, it should be noted that LCC analysis should be carried out only after productivity, reliability and safety aspects are met.

-There are different types of energy costs which not only impact the profits, plant efficiency but as well quality of end product.
-In other words, these are the target opportunities which help to earn more by right prioritization.
+There are different types of energy costs which not only impact the profits and plant efficiency but they also impact the quality of the end product.
+In other words, these are the target opportunities which help to earn more by right prioritisation.

 Earning opportunities by optimizing the following: